-Two main federal agencies govern supplement advertising:
+Two federal agencies oversee supplement advertising:

 - The Food and Drug Administration (FDA): Regulates supplements under the Dietary Supplement Health and Education Act (DSHEA) of 1994.
 The FDA monitors product labeling, including package claims, to ensure they are not false or misleading and that supplements are marketed as foods, not drugs.